Schrödinger Equation and Wave Function

 by Wolfgang Pauli

 This position refuses to answer.
-Whatever claim is made about the state of the particle before measurement, if the only way to verify that claim is through measurement, then it’s no longer “before measurement” - so what’s the point?
-It’s merely metaphysics to argue about something that is fundamentally untestable and unknowable.
+Whatever claim is made about the state of a particle before measurement, if the only way to verify that claim is through measurement, then it is no longer “before measurement” - so what’s the point?
+It’s merely metaphysics, debating something that is fundamentally untestable and unknowable.

-In 1964, John Bell proved that there is an observable difference depending on whether the particle exists at an exact position before or after measurement, thus ruling out the agnostic position.
+In 11964 of the Holocene calendar, John Bell proved that there is an observable difference depending on whether a particle exists at an exact position before or after measurement, thus excluding the agnostic position.
 Subsequent experiments have made the Copenhagen interpretation mainstream.
-Therefore, unless otherwise stated, the Copenhagen interpretation is usually assumed when dealing with quantum mechanics.
+Therefore, unless otherwise specified, discussions about quantum mechanics generally assume this Copenhagen interpretation.

-There are still other interpretations that could be correct besides the Copenhagen interpretation, such as nonlocal hidden variable theories or the many worlds interpretation.
+There are still other interpretations that might be correct besides the Copenhagen interpretation, such as nonlocal hidden variable theories or the many worlds interpretation.

 Measurement and Collapse of the Wave Function

-The particle does not have an exact position until measurement, and only through measurement does it acquire a specific position $C$ (in fact, due to Heisenberg’s uncertainty principle, which we’ll discuss in another post, even this position is not perfectly accurate but has a small margin of error).
-However, if an additional measurement is made immediately after this first measurement, the same result is always obtained, not a different value with each measurement.
+A particle does not have an exact position until it is measured, and only through measurement does it acquire a specific position $C$ (though, as we’ll discuss in another post, even this position has some margin of error due to Heisenberg’s uncertainty principle).
+However, if an additional measurement is made immediately after the first measurement, the same result will always be obtained, rather than different values with each measurement.
 This is explained as follows:

 A wave function that has collapsed due to measurement will spread out spatially again over time according to the Schrödinger equation.
 Therefore, to reproduce the same measurement result, the second measurement must be performed immediately.